A blog post written in preparation for a CPD workshop in Oxford on 4 March 2018

 The insufficiency of the reparative relationship

 It would be wonderful for all of us if therapy could be made to work just exclusively within these assumptions and this reparative framework.
 However valid and essential the core conditions, the therapist's benign presence and empathic-reparative efforts are to building a working alliance, a safe space and relational container, in the longer term we find that the effects of providing such therapeutic conditions are limited.
-They can provide the necessary foundation, by contradicting the client's negative patterns and expectations, but we find they are often not sufficient for transformation of negative patterns and for healing of deep wounds to occur.
+They can provide the necessary foundation, by contradicting the client's negative patterns, expectations and negative self-fulfilling prophecies, but we find they are often not enough for transformation of negative patterns to occur, and not sufficient for healing of deep wounds to become possible.

 Why is that?